pytroll/fogpy/doc/source/quickstart.rst

 - Band ``L`` is an image of a selected channel (Default is the 10.8 IR channel) where only the detected ground fog cells are displayed
 - Band ``A`` is an image for the fog mask

+..
+FIXME: Get this right in an easy way with fogpy.
+The data appears
+.. to be correct in the L and A bands, but it's not showing up correctly.
+..
+Investigate.

 .. image:: ./fogpy_docu_example_10.png